maanikg/maanikg/README.md

 ### 📚 Hi!
 My name is Maanik and I'm a 4th year Computer Engineering student at the Univerity of Toronto

-💻 I'm very passionate about computer technology and programming, and I love using computers to solve problems. <br>
+💻 I'm very passionate about computer technology and programming, and I love using computers to solve problems.
+Whether I'm making augmented reality glasses or validating high-speed serdes silicon chips for AI applications, I'm constantly exploring the field of computers.
+I have an avid interest in the intersection of computer hardware and software, and I'm constantly looking to learn new things in the field!<br>
 More about me and the projects I've worked on at [maanikg.github.io](https://maanikg.github.io).

-Whether I'm making augmented reality glasses or validating high-speed serdes silicon chips for AI applications, I'm constantly exploring the field of computers.
-My many projects in the field made me realize that I love working with computers, whether its related to hardware, software, or something in between.
-I have an avid interest in the intersection of computer hardware and software, and I'm constantly looking to learn new things in the field!

 🔗 Over the last 16 months, I worked at **AlphawaveSEMI (acquired by Qualcomm)**, a high-speed serdes company, as a Silicon Validation intern.
 I helped to validate several leading-edge projects while improving the validation flow from a software perspective.
 I was able to gain experience with low-level software and validation, as well as hardware debugging.